Bab al-Tabbaneh–Jabal Mohsen conflict: The Lebanese Civil War

 During the Lebanese Civil War (1975-1990), Lebanese Alawites in the Jabal-Mohsen-based Arab Democratic Party (ADP) aligned with Syria.
 They fought alongside the Syrian Army against the Sunni Islamist Tawhid Movement in Tripoli, which was based mainly in Bab-Tabbaneh.
-Before the war, the populations of the two neighbourhoods lived side by side.
+Before the war, the populations of the two neighbourhoods lived side by side.Between October 11-19 1983, the IUM took control of Tripoli and occupied premises of the city which belong to the Lebanese Communist Party and other leftist groups including, OACL, Socialist Action and the SSNP where they executed 100 of them.

 In August 1984, violent clashes erupted between the ADP and the Tawheed, supported by the Mosques and Islamic Committees.
 The Tawheed's position was strengthened when they gained control of the port on 22 August, after street battles left more than 400 dead.
 The fighting lasted until a Syrian-mediated peace agreement between the IUM and the ADP came into force on 18 September.
-By 1985, Tawhid had control over Tripoli, and the ADP was entrenched in Jabal Mohsen.
+By 1985, Tawhid had control over Tripoli, and the ADP was entrenched in Jabal Mohsen.In mid-September, skirmishes arose between ADP and IUM forces mainly centred on Jabal Mohsen and the American Quarter; later on it extended to Bab-al-Tebbaneh and Qobbe resulting in many casualties and the displacement of many in the town.
+After a few days of shelling by the Syrian Army, a ceasefire was brokered culminating in the surrender of the Tawhid and the Syrian's full control of Tripoli.
+The ceasefire took effect on October 7, where 20,000 Syrian troops entered and occupied Tripoli.

 On 18 December 1986, the Syrians arrested Tawheed commander Samir al-Hassan in Tripoli.
 His men responded by killing 15 Syrian soldiers at a checkpoint, leading to Syrian retaliation against the Tawheed.
 Aided by ADP, LCP, SSNP, and Baath Party militias, the Syrians defeated the Tawheed, killing many of its fighters, arresting others, and scattering the remainder.
+According to Amnesty International "During the operation, which lasted over 36 hours, over 200 people were reportedly killed ... many of these appeared to be deliberate killings that could not be attributed to fighting.
+Hundreds of people were also reported to have been arrested in the city and neighbouring villages and others to have disappeared in the same period."